korolainenriikka/Jani/documentation/implementation.md

 A hash table storing entries for already searched game states.
 Entries have types exact, min and max and contain evaluator values and moves estimated best in a situation.
 The table uses Zobrist hashing and a replacement scheme to decide which entries should be replaced in case of hash collision.
 Evaluation values are used to save computation, best move to further improve progressive deepening.

+# Time / space complexities achieved

+# Improvements and flaws left in the program

+* Evaluation function is not very refined, this would require experimentation and in best case implementation of machine learning features

+* Permanent data storage on good opening mvoes (opening book).
+Self-improving.

+* Generally the testing of the program is not very good; it is especially hard to test AI.
+The functionalities of core features were tested with prints.

 ## Sources
 [CS cornell: othello](http://www.cs.cornell.edu/~yuli/othello/othello.html)